bartwesselink/dbl-visualization/src/opengl/documentation.md

 ## Quads
 - `public drawAAQuad(x: number, y: number, width: number, height: number, color: number[]): void`
-Draws a quad with the lower left corner at the given x and y coordinate.
+Draws a filled quad with the lower left corner at the given x and y coordinate.
 A width and height relative to that point and the given color.
 - `public drawRotatedQuad(x: number, y: number, width: number, height: number, rotation: number, color: number[]): void`
-Draws a quad with a given center coordinate, width, height, rotation and color.
+Draws a filled quad with a given center coordinate, width, height, rotation and color.
 The rotation is consistent with the unit circle meaning that the quad will rotate anticlockwise.

 # Private subroutines